garysweaver/stepford/README.md

 ###### Creating Factories

-Autogenerate `test/factories.rb` from all model files in `app/models`:
+To autogenerate `test/factories.rb` from all model files in `app/models`:

     bundle exec stepford factories

-If you want one file per model, use `--multiple`.
+If you want one file per model, specify `--multiple`.
+Use `--path` to specify the directory path or factories.rb pathname.
 The default path is `test/factories`, which it assumes exists.
 In that directory, it will create a factory file for each model.
 If you want separate factory files in `spec/factories`, you'd use:

     bundle exec stepford factories --path spec/factories --multiple